ENTER INTO THE #KEEPPLACESWILD PHOTOGRAPHY COMPETITION TO WIN A $2,000 OXLEY TRAVEL VOUCHEr TOWARDS A TRIP TO LORD HOWE ISLAND OR NORFOLK!

 Entrants aspire, in good faith, to enter works which they believe best interpret and positively advance The Map to Paradise’s key educational message to #RestoreParadise & #KeepPlacesWild.

-The competition commences on 16th March 2019 and entries close on 30th September 2019 (competition period).
+The competition commences on 16th March 2019 and entries close on 15th December 2019 (**the competition period has been extended).

 To enter, Eligible Entrants must (a) take a photograph of a wild place they love on their phone or camera (b) hashtag #RestoreParadise & #KeepPlacesWild on Instagram or Facebook + tag @themaptoparadise, and (c) write a 1-2 line description about why this place ‘should be protected’ or ‘stay protected forever’.